musaugurlu/LuckyLibrary/README.md

 - `cd` to the directory,
 - and run `docker-compese`
-- after it finishes running, browse `http://localhost:8080` Docker will create 3 containers, one for DB, one for backend, and one for frontend.
+- after it finishes running, browse `http://localhost:8080`

+Docker will create 3 containers, one for DB, one for backend, and one for frontend.
 The backend port is 8090 but you will not need it.
-Front end port is server at port 8080.
+Front end is served at port 8080.